 Harbor seal trophic position responds to the abundance of multiple prey species and the magnitude and direction of the response depends on both the individual species and temporal delay.
 Pacific hake and Pacific herring have frequently been documented as common prey sources in Washington harbor seal diet (Thomas et al. 2011, Lance et al. 2012).
 For some species of hake, trophic level can differ by as much as 0.6 among individuals of different size classes (Iitembu et al. 2012).
 In years when Pacific hake spawning biomass is high, and the years following high spawning biomass, harbor seal trophic position increases, indicating harbor seals are opportunistically feeding on large, adult-stage hake (Fig. 3d).
 In contrast to Pacific hake, harbor seal trophic position exhibited a negative relationship with herring spawning biomass.
 The relative abundance of adult to juvenile herring in harbor seal diet varies between years (Lance et al. 2012) and harbor seals are known to preferentially consume juveniles during herring spawning season and adult herring during the non-spawning season (Thomas et al. 2011).
-Our results agree with these findings and indicate a trophic shift in response to herring spawning biomass (Fig. 2c), which is likely a result of increased juvenile consumption during the spawning season.
+Our results agree with these findings and indicate a trophic position shift in response to herring spawning biomass (Fig. 2c), which is likely a result of increased juvenile consumption during the spawning season.
 Alternatively, this result may be due to covariation with a third variable.
 For example, upwelling was also correlated to harbor seal trophic position in the physiological delay model and is known to impact herring abundance (Reum et al. 2011).